Dashewawul/Dashewawul/README.md

 - 🌱 I’m currently learning SQL database
 - 💞️ I’m looking to collaborate on projects involving data  analysis(analytics)
 - 📫 How to reach me dashejephthah4@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...HE
-- ⚡ Fun fact:i ike playing soccer
+- ⚡ Fun fact:i like playing soccer

 <!---
 Dashewawul/Dashewawul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.